shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 11, you can get one last use out of your Formed spells.
 Whenever one or more of your Formed spells would simply dissipate at the end of your turn, you may instead use your reaction to activate your Violent Dismissal feature on any number of your Formed spells about to dissipate.

+You may also activate Violent Dismissal when you dispel a Formed spell.

 ### Last Word

 At level 15, you can react to the death around you.